Ahsome/NIMA-Notes/Med Notes/Diseases/Haem/Normocytic Anaemia.md

 | Sickle cell disease                                                           |                                                                                                       |

 ### *Questions to ask*
-- ""*Any past medical history?""
+- *Any past medical history?"
 - *"Any heart vales / murmurs"*

 ---